brennash/StockTracker/README.md

 }
 ```

+Note the 'SP500-RANDOM' ticker name in the above JSON.
+This allows the
+application to randomly select an S&P500 stock and see how it performs
+over the given time period.

 ## Running the application
 To run the application you need a valid JSON file describing the stocks to be checked,
 as well as Python 2.7.3 or greater installed on your system.
 I don't think there's many